Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 :::{.paste target=grammar-rule-propertyDeclaration}
 :::

-Property declarations are used to create read-only (`val`) or mutable (`var`) entities in their respective scope.
+Kotlin uses *properties* to represent object-like entities, such as local variables, class fields or top-level values.

-Properties may also have custom getter or setter --- special functions which are used to read or write the property value.
+Property declarations may create read-only (`val`) or mutable (`var`) entities in their respective scope.
-Getters and setters cannot be called directly, but rather define how the corresponding properties behave when accessed.
+Properties may also have custom getter or setter --- functions which are used to read or write the property value.

 #### Read-only property declaration